ryanfarber/notify/README.md

 # notify
-this is essentially a wrapper for [Pushover](https://www.npmjs.com/package/pushover-notifications), which lets you easily send push notifications to your devices.
+this is a wrapper for the [Pushover](https://pushover.net) API, which lets you easily send push notifications to your devices.

-There are a few added functionality
+There are a few added functionalities.

 ## usage
 ```javascript
 const Notify = require("@ryanforever/notify")
 const notify = new Notify({
     user: process.env.PUSHOVER_USER,